-- Investigate communication aids - If your disability leads to problems communicating, you may be able to find resources to assist you.
+- Investigate communication aids – If your disability leads to communication problems, you may be able to find resources to assist you.
 These will vary greatly depending on the problems you experience, but a wide range of support is potentially available.
 If you have hearing difficulties, for example, you may be able to use audio induction loops (hearing aid systems commonly fitted in university teaching spaces).
 Alternatively, if you have difficulties presenting or speaking about your own ideas, you may find it easier to use more visual aids.
-You could also circulate printed notes on your key points in advance when attending workshops or seminars.

 - Find student research groups or societies – Many university departments have their own research groups or societies for postgraduates.
 These are usually student-led and are very informal.
 Attending them can be a great way to get to know other PhD students at your institution and become more comfortable discussing your research.

-- Find online research groups and communities - There are also many friendly academic communities online, centred around blogs and forums.
+- Find online research groups and communities – There are also many friendly academic communities online, centred around blogs and forums.
 These can be ideal if mobility or communication problems make it harder for you to attend physical workshops or discussion groups at your university.
-Try searching online for a group associated with your research area or asking your supervisor for suggestions.
-You can also ask for advice (and get to know other PhD students) through communities like the postgraduate forum.
+You can also ask for advice (and get to know other PhD students) through communities like the Postgraduate Forum.

 Completing your PhD viva with a disability

 All PhD programmes end with an oral examination, or ‘viva voce‘.
 This is when a student discusses their work with an external examiner and ‘defends’ their conclusions.
 (For this reason, the viva voce is sometimes referred to as a ‘thesis defence’).